cssnr/npm-outdated-action/README.md

 </details>

-At a minimum, you need to checkout the repository and run in repository root.
+At a minimum, you need to checkout the repository.
+The action will run a npm clean install if the `node_modules` directory is not present.

 ```yaml
 - name: 'Checkout'